Novel features of attractors and transseries in non-conformal Bjorken flows: Introduction

 \section{Introduction}

 The success of hydrodynamical models in high energy nuclear collisions has attracted the interest of the theoretical physics community to understand the foundations of relativistic fluid dynamics at extreme conditions.
 One of the most relevant advances towards determining the validity of hydrodynamics in far-from-equilibrium regimes was made by of Heller and Spalinski~\cite{Heller:2015dha}.
 In their seminal work the authors investigated the convergence properties of the hydrodynamic gradient expansion for a conformal fluid which undergoes longitudinal Bjorken boost invariant expansion~\cite{Bjorken:1982qr}.
 Within their approach, the authors showed that this perturbative expansion has zero radius of convergence and thus, it opened to the possibility of a new systematic resummation scheme.
 The authors also provided strong evidence of the existence of an attractor since most of the initial numerical data merged rapidly into a unique single universal line.
 The late-time behavior of this universal line is described by a few terms of the perturbative gradient expansion.
 Surprisingly, it was noticed that the Navier Stokes regime is reached out rapidly when the pressure anisotropies are extremely large.
-Altogether, these results strongly support the idea of a new theory for far-from-equilibrium fluids whose physical properties are still unknown~\cite{Romatschke:2017vte}.
+All together, these results opened the possibility to understand the emergent fluid behavior from an initially prepared non-equilibrium state.
+This non-linear relaxation process is usually known as hydrodynamization.
+Moreover, these results strongly support the idea of a new theory for far-from-equilibrium fluids whose physical properties are still unknown~\cite{Romatschke:2017vte}.
 Subsequent works have verified and extended these results to more generic conformal setups in different coupling regimes (see recent reviews in this subject~\cite{Florkowski:2017olj,Soloviev:2021lhs,Romatschke:2017ejr,Berges:2020fwq} and references therein).